United Nations Human Rights Council: Criticism

 The United States opposed the creation of the UNHRC during the George W. Bush administration to protest the repressive states among its membership.
 In March 2009 the Obama administration reversed that position and decided to "reengage" and seek a seat on the UNHRC.
 With the United States taking a leading role in the organization, American commentators began to argue that the UNHRC was becoming increasingly relevant.

 The UNHRC has been criticised for the repressive states among its membership.
 Countries with questionable human rights records that have served on the UNHRC include Pakistan, Cuba, Saudi Arabia, China, Indonesia, and Russia.

+In June 2021, US senator Bob Menendez, then Chair of the United States Senate Committee on Foreign Relations, joined over 60 lawmakers from 18 countries in urging the United Nations to launch a Commission of Inquiry into alleged genocide and crimes against humanity in Xinjiang.
+The letter, coordinated by the Inter-Parliamentary Alliance on China, cited credible evidence of systematic abuses against Uyghurs and criticized the UN Human Rights Council over failure to hold China accountable.

 On 12 October 2021, the Human Rights Watch criticised UNHRC elections and stated that UN member countries should refrain from voting for Cameroon, Eritrea, United Arab Emirates, and other candidates as they hold abysmal rights records.
 These countries were alleged not to meet the qualifications for membership on the board.
 The UN director at Human Rights Watch, Louis Charbonneau said that electing such serious rights abusers sends a terrible message that the UN member states do not take the council's fundamental mission to protect human rights seriously.

 Bloc voting

 A Reuters report in 2008 said that independent human rights groups say that UNHRC is being controlled by some Middle East and African nations, supported by China, Russia and Cuba, which protect each other from criticism.
 This drew criticism from the UN Secretary General Ban Ki-moon at the ineffectiveness of UNHRC, saying it had fallen short of its obligations.
 He urged countries to "drop rhetoric" and rise above "partisan posturing and regional divides" and get on with defending people around the world.
-This follows criticism since UNHRC was set up, where Israel has been condemned on most occasions, while the situation in other places such as Darfur, Tibet, North Korea, Pakistan and Zimbabwe have not been discussed at the council.

 Of the 53 countries which defended China's imposition of the Hong Kong National Security Law following the 2019–2020 Hong Kong protests, at least 43 were participants in the Chinese Belt and Road Initiative, with one Axios reporter noting that "Beijing has effectively leveraged the UN Human Rights Council to endorse the very activities it was created to oppose."

-Ban Ki-Moon also appealed for the United States to fully join the council and play a more active role.
+Ban Ki-moon also appealed for the United States to fully join the council and play a more active role.

 The UNHRC was criticized in 2009 for adopting a resolution submitted by Sri Lanka praising its conduct in Vanni that year, ignoring pleas for an international war crimes investigation.